bkil/freedom-fighters/en/article/remote-fingerprinting.md

 * predict implemented decompression algorithm
 * predict parser kind for HTTP/HTML/CSS/Javascript/images/fonts, inline vs. file content
 * estimate CPU speed and cache amount

+### HTML-only

+* Determine which resources get downloaded: application manifest, size and image format for favicon and an image set
+* How meta viewport is handled
+* Which proprietary meta and markup is interpreted
+* Determine which subsets of resources are hidden by a web browser extension (e.g., reading mode) or a browser setting
+* Effect of color-scheme determined manually

 ### CSS-only